purpleponker/Northline_eLandings/instrs/instructions.md

 ![successful tLanding scan and launch](/imgs/successful_scan.png)

 ### manual launch
-alternatively if that does not work or you would rather manually launch tLandings: first navigate to the file explorer icon on the task bar(you can search for file explorer in the search bar as well)
+alternatively if the launcher does not work or you would rather manually launch tLandings: first navigate to the file explorer icon on the task bar(you can search for 'file explorer' in the search bar as well)

 ![file explorer](/imgs/file_explorer.png)